Lead Management 101

 This is where Data Retention Rules (DRR) can assist with your lead management.
 You can set parameters to tell the system when the data is no longer relevant.
 Once those conditions are met, the DRR kicks into action, removing the data you no longer need.

 Note that there is more to this than you may initially think.
 “I’ve deleted the lead, that’s all I need to do, right?”.
 If you have yet to do anything with that lead, then that will work.
 But what about any emails you may have sent.
 Or Activities you have logged against that record.
 As you can see, there is more to it than simply getting rid of one record.
-The good news is that your CRM system will be equipped to amend the correct data.
+The good news is that your CRM system is equipped to amend the correct data.

 This is all part of the bigger picture relating to GDPR, and the idea that you should only store data as and when it is relevant, and not keep it in other circumstances.